fleetdm/fleet/docs/2-Deployment/4-fleetctl-agent-updates.md

 Fleet's [Orbit](https://github.com/fleetdm/fleet) osquery updater by default utilizes the public Fleet update repository.

-For users who would like to self-manage an update server, this capability is available with the Fleet Core subscription.
+For users who would like to self-manage an update server, this capability is available with a Fleet Basic subscription.

 ## Securing updates